MohammadAsDev/Pub-Sub-System-with-Redis-Golang-vs.-Python-/README.md

     ![memory consumption](golang/mem_2.png)

-**The Winner is:** Python, but Golang also have tiny memory consumption comparing to Golang.
+**The Winner is:** Python, but Golang also have tiny memory consumption comparing to Python.